wikiknights/cs-materials/src/intro-to-c/pointers/arrays-are-pointers.md

 For example, in an array of `int`s, adding 1 is the same as adding 4 bytes to the address of the array, since each `int` takes 4 bytes of space.
 In an array of `double`s, adding 1 is the same as adding 8 bytes to the address of the array, since each `double` takes 8 bytes of space.

-To show this visually, this is the picture of our integer array from before, but with example addresses of each element added.
+To show this visually, this is the picture of our integer array from before, but with example addresses of each element added, in both hexadecimal and base-10.

 ```
   numbers[0]   numbers[1]   numbers[2]    ...    numbers[5]